vorSherer/code-301-prework/README.md

 *You will need to run this command whenever you first start your computer and open up the terminal in order to start your Postgres server:*

-`pgstart='pg_ctl -D /usr/local/var/postgres/ -l /usr/local/var/postgres/server.log start'`
+`pg_ctl -D /usr/local/var/postgres/ -l /usr/local/var/postgres/server.log start`

 Since that's rather verbose, we can set it as an alias!